adilevin/db-migration/Readme.md

 and we follow Aviran Mordo's 8 steps to migrate to [MongoDB](https://www.mongodb.org/), without downtime.

+Notice that some of the scripts and instructions below only work on Windows.

 #The 8 steps for a safe migration

 For a more complete description of the pattern, please go to